aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 * lane could be SW thread

 ## What is so special about GPU core compared to CPU core?
 Any current generation single GPU core is less beefy compared to what you may encounter in CPU world: simple ILP/multi-issue\[[6]\] and prefetch\[[5]\], no speculation or branch/return prediction.
-All this coupled with tiny caches frees up quite a lot of the die area which gets filled with more cores.
+All of this coupled with tiny caches frees up quite a lot of the die area which gets filled with more cores.
 Memory load/store machinery is able to handle bandwidths of an order of magnitude larger(not true for integrated/mobile GPUs) than that of a typical CPU at a cost of more latency.
 GPU employs SMT\[[2]\] to hide this latency - while one wave is stalled, another utilizes free computation resources of a core.
 Typically the number of waves handled by one core depends on registers used and determined dynamically by allocating on a fixed register file\[[8]\].
 The instruction scheduling is hybrid dynamic and static\[[6]\] \[[11] 4.4\].
 SMT cores execute in SIMD mode yielding high number of FLOPS.
 ![Figure 1](/assets/interleaving.png)
 ###### Figure 1.
 Execution history 4:2
 The image shows history of execution mask where the x axis is time from left to right and the y axis is lane id from top to bottom.
 If it does not make sense to you, please return to it after reading the next sections.